top of page

 A more relaxed blue-collared crowd fills the tables, and the restaurant is now fully booked.
 The servers have added more pep to their swag, leaving no one unattended.

 There's a hum of conversations.
 Some in English but more in French.
-But all more Capri than contracts and, too, how fabulously good this restaurant's food is.
+All more Capri than contracts and, too, how fabulously good this restaurant's food is.
+But do you know what I have noted?
+Just how convivial the atmosphere is.

 And after two courses, I wholeheartedly agree.
 No one seemed overly bothered the terrace was closed and with my back turned to the outdoors, neither was I.